Noël Ott: Career

-He recovered in time for the 2015 World Cup, his first World Cup, in which he was joint top scorer with eight goals, claiming the Bronze Ball award.
+He recovered in time for the 2015 World Cup, his first World Cup, in which he was joint top scorer with eight goals, claiming the Bronze Shoe award.
 In 2015, he also moved from Havana Shots back to his childhood club of Grasshoppers, this time their beach soccer branch, having been persuaded by Swiss colleague Dejan Stankovic.
 Ott represented FC Barcelona in 2015; Ott began to find that he was frequently being compared to football star Lionel Messi, with both having played for Barcelona, being small in stature, technically agile, frequent goalscorers and wearers of the number 10 jersey.
-He has since gone on to play for other clubs outside of Switzerland including Catania (Italy), Pisa (Italy), Lokomotiv Moscow (Russia), CSKA Moscow (Russia), Botofogo (Brazil), Sporting CP (Portugal), Artur Music (Ukraine) and Falfala Kfar Qassem (Israel).
+He has since gone on to play for other clubs outside of Switzerland including Catania (Italy), Pisa (Italy), Lokomotiv Moscow (Russia), CSKA Moscow (Russia), Botofogo (Brazil), Sporting CP (Portugal), Artur Music (Ukraine) and Kfar Qassem (Israel).
 At the 2017 Beach Soccer Stars awards, Ott was named as part of the world team of the year.

 In 2019, he won the Swiss National League for the first time with Grasshoppers and earned his first commendation with the Swiss national team, the bronze medal at the 2019 European Games.

 Ott tore his meniscus for a second time in September 2020, this time playing football for SC Zofingen.
 This time the injury required surgery which took place a month later.
 This ruled out Ott from playing until at least spring 2021.
+Upon his return, Ott began a spell of sustained success and wider recognition.
+He first won the bronze medal at the 2021 FIFA Beach Soccer World Cup in which he was also awarded the Golden Ball (best player).
+His performances led him to be nominated for the MVP award at the 2021 Swiss Sports Personality of the Year ceremony – he finished in fifth place with 6.3% of the vote.
+He then became European champion with Switzerland for the first time when they won the 2022 Euro Beach Soccer League; for the second time in his career, Ott was also named as one of the world's best three players at that year's Beach Soccer Stars ceremony and part of the world dream team, and was also named as the Aargau Athlete of the Year.
+In 2023, he became European club champion for the first time, winning the 2023 Euro Winners Cup with Kfar Qassem and a second title with Switzerland – the gold medal at the 2023 European Games.
+Ott marked his 200th cap for his country in a 7–1 friendly win over Denmark on 1 August 2023.